 A hormone/neurotransmitter and a glucocorticoid respectively, these two are released from the adrenal glands: they regulate stress (think of an adrenalin rush).
 Through more studies are needed, it appears that subjects with lower levels of salivary cortisol and urinary adrenaline levels report higher levels of happiness; while the results could be correlative and not causative, it's never a bad idea to try to reduce your stress levels.

 Melatonin is produced by the pineal gland as is most commonly associated with regulating sleep.
 However, it's also been shown to affect our overall well-being and feelings of happiness (sleep patterns are often disrupted as a symptom of a larger mood disorder).
 To keep your melatonin balanced, get a good night's rest, and make sure to turn off your electronic devices well before you head to bed.
-If you can't sleep, follow these other useful tips on how to fall asleep.

 Similar to dopamine, low norepinephrine (AKA noradrenaline) levels have been linked to depression, while further research has indicated that selective norepinephrine re-uptake inhibitor antidepressants "induce a positive emotional, perceptual bias in healthy subjects.”
 There are many ways to increase your norepinephrine levels, for example, taking a cold shower or a quick nap.